agiletechvn/go-ethereum-code-analysis/p2p-dial-analysis.md

 }
 ```

-discoverTask 和 waitExpireTask 的 Do 方法，
+The Do method of discoverTask and waitExpireTask,

 ```go
 func (t *discoverTask) Do(srv *Server) {